Kindred Spirits (TV series): Production

 The first season premiered on Destination America and TLC on October 21, 2016, and concluded December 9, 2016.
 On March 8, 2017, TLC renewed the series for a second season, which premiered on September 15, 2017.
 The third season premiered on the Travel Channel on January 24, 2019.

-On December 5, 2019, it was announced that the fourth season will premiere on January 3, 2020.
+On December 5, 2019, it was announced that the fourth season would premiere on January 3, 2020.
 Medium Chip Coffey was announced to be joining the main cast along with Bruni and Berry for the fourth season.
 On November 18, 2021, a sixth season was announced, which premiered on December 18, 2021.

 Popular culture

 Guest appearances

-Berry, Bruni, and Coffey all appeared in Travel Channel's October 4, 2019 live 4 hour special titled Haunted Salem: Live which teamed them with investigators from other Travel Channel series (such as Jack Osbourne and Katrina Weidman of Portals to Hell) for an extensive paranormal investigation of Salem, Massachusetts and its ties to the Salem Witch Trials.
+Berry, Bruni, and Coffey all appeared in Travel Channel's October 4, 2019, live 4 hour special titled Haunted Salem: Live, which teamed them with investigators from other Travel Channel series (such as Jack Osbourne and Katrina Weidman of Portals to Hell) for an extensive paranormal investigation of Salem, Massachusetts, and its ties to the Salem Witch Trials.